Mobile Menu

 Robbie’s Marina (Mile Marker 77)

-One of the quirkiest stops on the Miami to Key West drive is Robbie’s Marina.
-While there, you can feed a few of the hundred tarpon that gather in the area.
+One of the quirkiest stops on the Miami to the Florida Keys drive is Robbie’s Marina.
+While there, you can feed a few of the hundred tarpons that gather in the area.
 But these five-foot-long fish weren’t always grazing the surface of the marine for something to eat.

 Dolphin Research Center